Faith over fear does not mean our faith will eliminate the things we fear. It means we choose to walk by faith as we process our fear.

 But courage doesn’t mean we are never afraid.
 True courage means taking action, despite the fear.

-Since fear seems to be at the root of many of our obstacles, and why we hesitate choosing faith over fear, understanding the root of our fear helps us overcome it.
+Since fear seems to be the root of many of our obstacles, and why we hesitate to choose faith over fear, understanding the root of our fear helps us overcome it.
 There are many types of fear, but we will address three types of fear.

 Deuteronomy 31:6 NIV

 “Be strong and courageous, do not be afraid or terrified because of them, for the Lord your God goes with you; He will never leave you nor forsake you.”

 Fear of judgment means we feel others won’t like us or what we are pursuing.
 We worry that people will criticize or simply ignore our efforts.

 That night when we ran through the rain so many years ago, onlookers watched us dance along the way; it seemed others wanted to join in but may have thought, “What will people think?”

 If others’ criticism is our greatest barrier, remember God calls us to rise above judgment of ourselves and of others.

 “So then each one of us will give an account of himself to God.
 Therefore, let us not judge one another anymore, but rather determine this””not to put an obstacle or a stumbling block in a brother’s way.”